 It’s telling that the £10,000 figure often includes the cost of paying professionals to repair the damage done by botched DIY jobs.
 And the false economy doesn’t end there, as ill-considered DIY attempts can also impact on your home insurance.

 It’s essential to have accidental damage cover in place before starting any major DIY work in your home.
 This often comes as standard with your home insurance policy, but it isn’t always the case, and in some circumstances may be excluded, so it’s definitely worth checking with your provider.
 Structural changes to your property could void your policy if your insurer is not kept informed, and bear in mind that some major changes could increase your monthly premium.

-It may be worth getting extra cover before beginning any large scale DIY work.
+It may be worth getting extra cover before beginning any large scale DIY work, such as a full renovation.
 Call-out cover for emergency plumbing help is a sensible add-on if you’re working anywhere near water pipes, for instance.
 Water leaks from DIY plumbing jobs gone wrong are a common cause of insurance claims, and they can easily cause thousands of pounds worth of damage.
 If your work doesn’t meet standard safety regulations, then your home insurance policy could also be invalidated.